 University-wide Withdrawal Date: The last day to withdraw with a W is Monday, April 7, 2025.
-It will be strictly enforced.
+It will be strictly a.
+Understand the notion of infinity and how useful it is for calculating areas between plane curves and the instantaneous rate of change, mainly.
+On the other hand, students will understand how the derivative and the integral are related.